By Chandos Elletson, filmmaker to Roux Scholarship & founder of The Chefs Directory

 However, all that changed when Michelin broadened its horizons and began to look more closely at restaurants further afield.

-The 2009 scholar, Hrishikesh Desai, broke new ground by travelling outside Europe for the first time to spend a stage at The French Laundry in California under the tutelage of Thomas Keller, 3 Michelin stars in the USA guide.
+The 2009 scholar, Hrishikesh Desai, broke new ground by travelling outside Europe for the first time to spend a stage at The French Laundry in California under the tutelage of Thomas Keller, three star Michelin chef, in the USA guide.

-A year later the winner, Kenneth Culhane, went to New York to work with Jean-Georges Vongerichten at his famous restaurant 3 Michelin star Jean Georges.
+A year later the winner, Kenneth Culhane, went to New York to work with Jean-Georges Vongerichten at his famous restaurant three star Michelin, Jean Georges.

-But what’s fascinating is that the draw of Europe and in particular France and Spain is still strong with the last three winners choosing to stay local.
+But what’s fascinating is that the draw of Europe and in particular France and Spain is still strong.

-In 2011 Mark Birchall went to Spain to El Cellar de Can Roca and for the last two years the winners have been in Paris: Adam Smith chose Le Meurice Hotel under Yannick Alléno and the 30th winner Paul O’Neill did his time with Pierre Gagnaire.
+In 2011 Mark Birchall went to Spain to El Cellar de Can Roca and for the next two years the winners were in Paris: Adam Smith chose Le Meurice Hotel under Yannick Alléno and the 30th winner Paul O’Neill did his time with Pierre Gagnaire.

-I have been fortunate to visit some of these restaurants with the scholars and Michel Roux Snr to witness the scholarship in action in my role as filmmaker.
+I have been fortunate to visit some of these restaurants with the scholars and Michel Roux Sr to witness the Scholarship in action in my role as filmmaker.

 It is clear at this very senior level that the Roux philosophy of technique, taste and a respect for history are at the root of other great restaurants.
 Indeed, they are essential for the progression of every chef.